-Whether you are a mom with young children, soon-to-be mom, or first-time mom, we all want to know how to best take care of our children and ourselves during the COVID-19 pandemic.
-Approximately 60,000 women are set to give birth in Canada over the next two months, meaning there are many of us right here in Toronto with similar questions.
+Whether you are a mom with young children, soon-to-be mom, or first-time mom, we all want to know how to best take care of our children and ourselves during the COVID-19 pandemic here in Toronto.
 At InvigoPhysio, we have compiled a list of reliable, and Canadian COVID-19 resources for you and for your family.

 If you have questions about prenatal care or postnatal recovery, remember that InvigoPhysio is still here to support you.
-Our clinic within Octopus Garden Holistic Yoga centre may be closed temporarily, but we can assist you virtually through our secure video platform.
+Our clinic within WSB Massage and Wellness is open with some changes, and we offer virtual health to support you through our secure video platform.
 It is a great way to make sure you are on track with your rehab progress from the comfort of your home.

-Please note: some of the below resources lead to external sites and in no way reflect the opinions of InvigoPhysio.
-These are suggested resources; however, if you have medical concerns, or are seeking medical advice, we suggest connecting with your medical team or reach out to us for more specific pelvic health and prenatal and postnatal information.
+Please note: The below resources were most recently updated on December 12, 2020.
+Some of the below resources lead to external sites and in no way reflect the opinions of InvigoPhysio.
+These are only suggested resources: if you have medical concerns, or are seeking medical advice, we suggest connecting with your medical team.
+Connect with us at email@example.com or (437) 913-9208 for more specific pelvic health and prenatal and postnatal information.

 COVID-19 Resources for Toronto Moms (and soon-to-be Moms)